ratify-project/ratify/docs/reference/crds/verifiers.md

   name: notaryv2
   artifactTypes: application/vnd.cncf.notary.signature
   parameters:
-    verificationCertStores:  #certificates for validating signatures
+    verificationCertStores:  # certificates for validating signatures
       certs: # name of the trustStore
         - certstore-akv # name of the certificate store CRD to include in this trustStore
         - certstore-akv1
-    trustPolicyDoc: # A policy language that indicates which identities are trusted to produce artifacts
+    trustPolicyDoc: # policy language that indicates which identities are trusted to produce artifacts
       version: "1.0"
       trustPolicies:
         - name: default